 Blanching the bones is the second assurance of removing the impurities.
 Taking these steps will achieve a pure, clean broth.

-Many kalbi tang recipes do not add onion, garlic and ginger to the broth but I prefer adding these aromatics to help not only impart flavor but also to remove any unpleasant odors.
+Many kalbi tang recipes do not add onion, garlic, and ginger to the broth but I prefer adding these aromatics to help not only impart flavor but also to remove any unpleasant odors.

 The glass noodles, also known as potato starch noodles, are optional and the soup can be served with just rice.
 Garnish with egg strips and green onions and you have a complete meal!

 The jangahjji is optional as well, but I find that using it as a sauce is optimal.
 The soup itself is clean and light in flavor; therefore, dipping the meat in the jangahjji adds another flavor element that excites the palate.
 I served the kalbi tang to first timers like myself and to my parents who had this dish many times before, both parties very much enjoyed it.
-Another great Korean soup to add onto my list!
+Another great Korean soup to add to my list!